 The resiliency of the Caribbean hotel market has been demonstrated particularly well over the last few years.
 The negative impact of Zika is largely over, as market hotel performance metrics exhibited consistent improvement beginning in the first quarter of 2017.
 While the region has more recently been challenged by an atypically hyperactive Atlantic hurricane season, affected hoteliers expect to come out of it better off, as aging product is forced to undergo renovations.
 Meanwhile, the pipeline is robust (particularly in the all-inclusive segment), transaction activity is healthy, and the lending environment has been more active and consistent in 2017 than in years past.
 From both an investment and visitation standpoint, the Caribbean is open for business.

 About Kristin Rinaudo

-[email protected] or +1 850-774-4229.Kristin Rinaudo is a Vice President with the HVS Atlanta office.
+[email protected] or +1 850-774-4229.Kristin Rinaudo is a Director with the HVS Atlanta office.
 Kristin’s hospitality-industry experience extends to hotel market and feasibility studies, appraisals, valuations, destination studies, and various other consulting engagements.
 She has a range of geographical experience, with primary focus on Florida and the Caribbean, and has recently worked on proposed hotels in the U.S. Virgin Islands, St. Kitts and Nevis, and Belize.
 Kristin graduated Florida State University (FSU) with dual degrees in Psychology (magna cum laude) and Real Estate.
 At FSU, she was awarded the Teel Scholarship in Real Estate, the ICSC Undergraduate Award, the Florida Bright Futures Scholarship, and the FSU 21st Century Scholarship.
 Please contact Kristin at